hmxmilohax/rb3-pc/readme.md

 **If you're not playing on AshCentral**, [[**skip over this section**]](#passthrough-devices).

-Although **you don't need to set up room codes to play online in AshCentral**, it's strongly suggested to set this up beforehand just in case.
+Although <h2> you don't need to set up room codes to play online in AshCentral, </h2>  it's still suggested to set this up beforehand just in case.

 ### Setting Up AshCentral: